jspecify/jspecify/docs/docs/spec.md

 -   `g` is `UNSPECIFIED`, *and* we are performing the [some-world] version of this check.

-> The purpose of this definition is that a checker may want to ask a question
+> The purpose of "comfortable" is to let a checker determine whether it will
-> like "Can I put `null` into a field of this type?"
-It would do so by asking
+> allow `null` to be assigned to a field of a given type by asking
-> whether we are comfortable treating the fields' nullness operator like
+> whether the fields' nullness operator *might be*
 > `UNION_NULL`.
 The first bullet covers the simple case, in which the nullness
 > operator matches exactly.
-The second case implements lenient treatment for
+The second case treats
-> null-unmarked code: It's possible that any type usage in unannotated code
+> null-unmarked code optimistically; it's possible that a given unnanotated
-> "ought to be" annotated with `@Nullable`.
+> type usage in that context "ought to be" annotated with `@Nullable`.

 ## Worried about a given nullness operator {#worried}